oda-hub/deprecated-renku-aqs/README.md

 ## `display` command

-CLI command to generate an output graph and export it over an output png image.
+CLI command to generate an output graph and export it over an output image.

-Currently, png is the only supported format

 ### Parameters